sommergeo/ochre_africa_map/README.md

 # Map of ochre occurence in African archaeological assemblages
-A map of ochre remains in archaeological assemblages in Africa at different time slices between 40 and 500 ka BP.
-This repo contains the Web Map created with <a href="https://leafletjs.com" target="_blank">Leaflet</a>.
-The data were collected by Rimtautas Dapauschkas and Andrew Kandel and are available in the ROAD database.
+A map of three phases of ochre use in the Middle Stone Age between 40 and 500 ka BP.
+The web map was created with <a href="https://leafletjs.com" target="_blank">Leaflet</a> and uses data from the <a href="http://www.roceeh.net/home/" target="_blank">ROAD Database</a>.
+The map is part of the publication Dapschauskas, R., Göden, M.B.
+Sommer, C., Kandel, A.W: "The emergence of habitual ochre use in Africa and its significance for the development of ritual behavior during the Middle Stone Age"

 ![Screenshot of the ochre map](/img/firefox_ss.png)